How do you get a boil to pop?

 Apply warm compresses and soak the boil in warm water.
 This will decrease the pain and help draw the pus to the surface.
 Once the boil comes to a head, it will burst with repeated soakings.
 This usually occurs within 10 days of its appearance.

-How do you know when a boil is going to pop?
+How do you know when a boil is ready to pop?

 As long as the boil is small and firm, opening the area and draining the boil is not helpful, even if the area is painful.
 However, once the boil becomes soft or “forms a head” (that is, a small pustule is noted in the boil), it can be ready to drain.